 A normal pregnancy lasts nine months.
 Each three-month period of pregnancy is called a trimester.
 During each trimester, the fetus grows and develops.
-There are specific prenatal tests to monitor both the mother's health and fetal health during each trimester.
+Regular medical checkups and prenatal tests are very important.
+They can:

 - Stages of Pregnancy (Department of Health and Human Services, Office on Women's Health) Also in Spanish

 - Your Baby's Development: The First Trimester (American Academy of Family Physicians)